Nwafor6/nwafor6/README.md

 ### 🌱 What I'm Currently Learning

-I'm currently diving deeper into advanced topics in backend development, cloud computing, and exploring new front-end frameworks.
+I'm currently diving deeper into advanced topics in backend development, cloud computing, and exploring new AI tools.
 I'm also interested in contributing to open-source projects and expanding my freelancing portfolio.
+Additionally, I'm learning to integrate AI into backend development and exploring Solidity.
 ### 💡 Fun Fact

 When I'm not coding, I enjoy exploring new technologies, reading about the latest industry trends, and spending time outdoors.
 I'm also a quick learner and love taking on new challenges!